Marching Regiment of the Foreign Legion: 1918

 On September 2, the regiment launched an assault on the defense line of Hindenburg at the elevation of Terny-Sorny.

 In two weeks of combat, the Marching Regiment of the Foreign Legion lost half the men in the regiment (275 killed out of which 10 officers and 1118 wounded of whom 15 were officers).

-Consequently, the regiment endured the loss of its chef de battaillon Captain Lannurien.
+Consequently, the regiment endured the loss of its chef de bataillon Captain Lannurien.
 Nevertheless, on September 14 the RMLE pushed forward and relaunched the attacks while piercing the front at the village of Allemant.

 Interwar period (1918–1939)

 The regiment was, stationed for a short duration in Germany and was then dispatched to take part in campaigns of Morocco.
 On September 20, 1920, the RMLE was designated the 3rd Foreign Regiment.